 Hillary Clinton is a public figure with wide popularity – and fierce detractors

 Former First Lady and former Secretary of State Hillary Clinton leads all Democratic 2016 popularity polls, as she has since December, 2008.
-As of now, no other contender comes close: recent Economist/YouGov Polls finds Hillary Clinton far better known among Democrats than possible rivals like Massachusetts Senator Elizabeth Warren and Montana Governor Brian Schweitzer, and she is better liked than Vice President Joe Biden.
+As of now, no other contender comes close: a recent Economist/YouGov Polls finds Hillary Clinton far better known among Democrats than possible rivals like Massachusetts Senator Elizabeth Warren and Montana Governor Brian Schweitzer, and she is better liked than Vice President Joe Biden.

 In fact, it seems that Clinton is loved even by Democrats who didn’t support her 2008 run.
 African-American Democrats voted overwhelmingly for Barack Obama in 2008 primaries and caucuses.
 But just about as many blacks as Democrats overall have a favorable assessment of Clinton today.